 The skincare world has evolved in the past two decades.
 There are now physical exfoliants in different forms.
 These include;

 - Scrubs – the process of using particles to buff away dead skin cells.
 These particles may include such things like sugar or salt particles, grounded coffee (more commonly used on the body), oatmeal, jojoba beads.
 This method is the harshest method of exfoliation and may not be everyone’s cup of tea.
-Dependent on the scrub you use and its brand, you may noticeably see redness and it may even increase your sensitivity temporarily.
+Dependent on the scrub you use and its brand, you may noticeably see redness.
+Some physical scrubs may even increase your sensitivity temporarily.

-- Peeling Gels and Gommages – these are gel-like products which contain ingredients such as cellulose, that roll up to form soft fibre balls which gently help to remove the dead skin cells from your skin.
+- Peeling Gels and Gommages – these are gel-like products which contain ingredients such as cellulose.
+This rolls up to form soft fibre balls which gently help to remove the dead skin cells from your skin.
 The balls are mistakenly said to be your dead skin cells but a majority of the balls are made of the cellulose.
-However, you can visibly see the balls change colour from a light grey to a darker grey and this gives you a small indication of how much dead skin cells you have removed.
+However, you can visibly see the balls change colour from a light grey to a darker grey, which gives you a small indication of how much dead skin cells you have removed.
 This is the most satisfying type of physical exfoliant as you get to see the action with your own eyes!

-As satisfying as it is to feel your skin is getting cleaner, physical exfoliation isn’t for everyone, especially those with sensitive skin.
+As satisfying as it is to feel your skin is getting cleaner, physical exfoliation isn’t for everyone.
+This is especially true for those with sensitive skin.
 Hence, we turn over to the other method of exfoliating.

 Chemical exfoliation essentially does the same thing as physical exfoliation in that it removes dead skin cells and impurities.
 However, rather than using a physical motion, it uses acids and other ingredients to dissolve or detach the bond of skin cells to remove dead skin cells and impurities from your skin.
 Not only that, it also promotes cell turnover as well!

-Now that you’re intrigued, let us introduce to you the common hero ingredients in chemical exfoliants that you see commonly in Korean Skincare.
+Now that you’re intrigued, let us introduce to you to the hero ingredients in chemical exfoliants that you see commonly in Korean Skincare.